batbayar-su/mongolian-phonetic/README.md

-Mongolian phonetic keyboard layout for OSX
+Mongolian phonetic keyboard layout for MacOS
 ==========================================

 Cloned from https://github.com/amgaa/mongolian-phonetic. `Generated with new Ukelele and fixed and improved combinations`